OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-Back in the `GIS Layer Manager` window click on the `elevation.10m` raster map name to select it.
+Back in the `GIS Layer Manager` window click on the `elevation` raster map name to select it.
 Then in the `Map Display` window, to the right of the zooming buttons on the `Map Display` toolbar is an icon with a line graph and checkerboard on it.
 Click on that and select **Profile surface map**.
-The `@PERMANENT` mapset is automatically searched, so you can remove the qualifier.
+The `@PERMANENT` mapset is automatically searched.
-If the map isn't automatically listed, again pick the `elevation.10m` map as the raster layer and press :guilabel:`Ok`.
+If the map isn't automatically listed, again pick the `elevation` map as the raster layer and press :guilabel:`Ok`.
 The second button in from the left allows you to set out the profile line, click it then mark out a few points on the `Map Display` canvas.
 When done go back to the Profile window and click